Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profile-api-references.md

 ```objectivec
 + (void) getUserAttributes: (nullable NSArray <NSString*>*) attributNames withCompletionHandler: (nonnull void (^) (NSDictionary* __nullable userAttributes, NSError* _Nullable error)) completionHandler
 ```

+* _completionHandler_ is invoked after the customer attributes are available, or _error_ if an unexpected error occurs or the request times out.
+The default timeout is 500ms.

 #### **Examples**